david68cu/aws_security_guidelines_best_practices_recomendations/README.md

 #### Part II .Technical Competencies

-It is importnat we clearly see these seve aspect reagrding Cloud, Cloud Development , DevOps, and Security.
+It is important we clearly see these seven aspects regarding Cloud, Cloud Development , DevOps, and Security.
 So let's mention them here one more time and try to understand the implication of each aspect and its importance

   1. Security Frameworks and  Guidelines(OWASP, NIST, CIS and also AWS Security Best Practice for each service WhitePapers and blogs)